Food Among the Flowers, Special Event Series

 — Virginia Woolfe

-Exquisite Paintings on the Nature of Flowers is a body of work based on a sophisticated visual analysis of nature's frequencies = LOVE.
-Ongoing, and now in phase two.
+Exquisite Paintings on the Nature of Flowers is a body of work based on a sophisticated visual analysis of Nature's frequencies = LOVE.
+My long-standing body of work, ongoing and now in phase two, began in the early 1990s and is the culmination of a lifetime quest—a sacred journey into the heart of Nature, beauty, and healing the myth of separation.

 Some backstory, my qualifications

-It might comfort you to know that I'm the former co-owner of a successful restaurant and catering business called Blue Sky Cafe, New American Bistro that was active in the early 1990s.
-Serving the NY/NJ metropolitan area, our highly sought-after dining experience started as a dream and an experiment that grew exponentially from inception.
+In what now seems like another lifetime, I co-owned a successful restaurant and catering business in Montclair, New Jersey.
+Blue Sky Cafe was active in the early 1990s, and our modest but successful establishment served many in the New York City, New Jersey metropolitan area.
+Our highly sought-after dining experience started as a dream and an experiment that grew exponentially from inception.

-Around that time, I owned and operated a busy design and advertising agency that I eventually closed to open my studio gallery down the street from the restaurant.
-I was also on the board of the Arts Council in Essex County, teaching art at Essex County Community College, and venturing into computers, which provided cutting-edge design possibilities that had never before been seen.
-Busy and demanding times.
+Around that time, I owned and operated a busy design and marketing studio that I eventually closed to open Leslie Montana Studio Gallery down the street from our restaurant.
+I was also on the board of the Arts Council in Essex County, teaching art at Essex County Community College and venturing into the use of a computer, yes, as a design and communication tool.
+It was the beginning of a new phase in history and the personal computer was a brand new thing.
+Creative potential and adventure were a prominent feature of everyday life.

-At Blue Sky Cafe, we mostly hired professional chefs and staff.
-However, I know my way around the kitchen and have had the privilege of hosting and managing many events.
-My interest in food, arts, culture, health, and community, has always been prominent.
-However, some of my priorities have changed since the early 1990's.
+At Blue Sky Cafe Cafe, we mostly hired professional chefs and staff.
+However, in this context, I'll share that although I'm not a professionally trained chef, I do know my way around the kitchen.
+I've also had the privilege of hosting and managing many events that featured fine catering and live music and other types of interest and entertainment.
+My interest in food and nutrition, the creative arts, culture, health, and community has always been prominent.
+I've been an artist and entreprenur since very early on.

-If you're reading this, you'd probably agree that we are on the edge of big changes that are exciting, scary, and possibly quite challenging.
-With all that in mind, I offer you Food Among the Flowers to help balance the stress, and bring us together in ways that make us happier, healthier, and stronger.
-Nourishment is critical and it happens on many levels.
+If you're reading this, you'd probably agree that we are on the edge of big historical changes that are exciting, scary, and possibly quite challenging.
+It's 2024 as I write this and people ar re examining their relationship to food, nourishment and community.
+With all that in mind, I offer my event, Food Among the Flowers.
+The overall focus is to bring balance, relieve the stress of potential isolation, and bring us together in ways that make us happier, healthier, and stronger.
+Nourishment is critical, and it has to happen on all levels.

 A standard Sunday menu item at my family home in NYC was always a slow-cooked meat sauce.
-Meatballs, usually beef and pork, simmered for no less than 3 hours in tomato sauce, which often brought neighbors to our back yard kitchen door.
+Meatballs.
+Made with beef and pork, simmered for no less than 3 hours in tomato sauce, which often brought neighbors to our backyard kitchen door.
 My mother was known for welcoming them, always finding room for one more at our table.
 Understandably, I served this classic and flavorful dish over pasta for the launch event of Food Among the Flowers.
 It's a stand-alone dish, easily a meal in itself.
-With it, I served zucchini parmesan, a green bean/potato/chickpea melange, a salad of tender mesclun greens, and my signature rosemary potato focaccia.
-An appetizer of pizza greeted guests, and for dessert, pastry cream-filled pastries, and cinnamon-cocoa babka.
-All from scratch.
-Spending the evening in each other's company was fun, and nourishing on many levels.
-I'm grateful that such a wonderful group of people showed up for this first event.
+With it,

-From the May 5th dinner, see the menu here.
+For the May Fifth dinner, see the menu here.

-Stuffed grape leaves are typically known as Greek but are found in many regions worldwide, especially in the Middle East.
-The leaves have a tangy and astringent flavor that pairs well with lemon, herbs, and rice.
+Dolmas are typically known as Greek but are found in many regions worldwide, especially in the Middle East.
+Tangy and slightly astringent, grape leaves pair well with beef, lamb, lemon, herbs, and rice.

-I collected at least a hundred tender leaves from my neighbor's grape vines several days before the event.
-After washing and blanching, I stuffed and rolled each leaf with rice and ground beef, seasoned with fresh mint and other herbs donated by one of our guests.
+I must have collected at least a hundred tender leaves from my neighbor's grape vines.
+After washing, blanching, and trimming, I stuffed and rolled each leaf.
+Rice, ground beef, and lots of fresh mint were donated.
 A cucumber-yogurt raita accompanied.
-Though time-consuming to prepare, I plan on making them again soon.
+Though time-consuming to prepare, it was well worth it.
+Everybody loved them.

 And Onward

-Each month features a different menu inspired by my guests, seasonal availability, and whatever I might be experimenting with.
+Each month featured a different menu inspired by my guests, seasonal availability, and whatever I might be experimenting with.
 Exciting and even a bit challenging sometimes, everything somehow comes together.
-The reward of sitting down to a sumptuous Sunday dinner and the company of good friends, old and new, is priceless.
+The reward of sitting down to a sumptuous Sunday dinner and the company of friends is priceless.

 A good appetite is important for good health.
-Dining well with friends, even better.
+Dining well with friends is even better.

 Getting ready

 There's a special kind of magic when everyone contributes.
-Do what you can.
-Give what you can.
-Options in the drop-down menu when you sign up allows you to donate more than the minimum suggested amount.
-Your donations help fund this project.
-And if barter is more your thing, get in touch with me to see what might be possible.
+Do what you can and give what you can.
+Options when you sign up allow you to donate more than the minimum suggested amount.
+What participants give help fund this project.
+For some barter is a possibility.
+Get in touch to find out what's possible.

 • Minimum suggested donation $20.00